zboxfs/zbox/README.md

 Supported Platforms
 -------------------
-- 64bit Debian Linux or Ubuntu
+- 64-bit Debian or Ubuntu Linux
-- 64bit MacOS
+- 64-bit macOS

-- Windows IS NOT supported yet
+32-bit OS and Windows is not supported yet.

 Usage
 ------